sourcesense/joyce/docs/versioned_docs/version-1.4/30-schema.md

 ### $meta

-It's the same as `$path` handler but the json-path expression is applied to the `$metadata` node instead of the source json.
+It's the same as `$path` handler but the json-path expression is applied to the `metadata` node instead of the source json.

 ### $fixed